opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

     Applies quantization to the current randomized tree.

-    :param num_quant_bits: Number of bits are used for quantization
+    :param num_quant_bits: Number of bits used for quantization.

-The example below demonstrates the usage of ``RTreeClassifier`` for feature matching.
-There are test and train images and features are extracted from both with SURF.
+The example below demonstrates the usage of ``RTreeClassifier`` for matching the features.
+The features are extracted from the test and train images with SURF.
 Output is
 :math:`best\_corr` and
 :math:`best\_corr\_idx` arrays that keep the best probabilities and corresponding features indices for every train feature. ::